hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 layout: post
 title: Life at trivago
 date: 2020-07-01 16:21 +0100
 excerpt: On the 4th of September 2018 at 11:25 CEST, I landed in Leipzig, Germany with a one-way ticket.
-I moved to Germany for the single intention to join the trivago team and contribute to mission and vision of the express booking team.
+I moved to Germany for the single intention to join trivago and contribute to mission and vision of the express booking team.
 In this article, I share my experience at trivago and, I hope you enjoy it.
 image: /assets/img/posts/life-at-trivago/desk-decoration-first-day.jpg
 ---

 On the 4th of September 2018 at 11:25 CEST, I landed in Leipzig, Germany with a one-way ticket.
-I moved to Germany for the single intention to join the trivago team and contribute to mission and vision of the **Express Booking** team.
-In this article, I share my experience at trivago and, I hope you enjoy it.{% sidenote 'note-on-express-booking' 'A trivago product that allows OTAS and Hotel Chains to expand their businesses to new markets and increase conversation while promoting their brand and competing with big players with ease.' %}
+I moved to Germany for the single intention to join trivago and contribute to mission and vision of the **Express Booking**{% sidenote 'note-on-express-booking' 'A trivago product that allows OTAS and Hotel Chains to expand their businesses to new markets and increase conversation while promoting their brand and competing with big players with ease.' %} team.
+In this article, I share my experience at trivago and, I hope you enjoy it.

 ### {% newthought 'Relocating to Germany' %}